-When a family places their trust in a nursing facility to take care of their loved one, they expect that they will be attentively looked after and treated with respect.
-This includes ensuring that patients can eat properly without choking or being unable to swallow.
+When a family places their trust in a nursing facility to take care of their loved one, they expect will be attentively looked after and treated with respect.
+This includes ensuring that patients eat properly without choking or being unable to swallow.

-Nursing home staff need to be diligent in their jobs.
+Nursing home staff members need to be diligent in their jobs.
 Most or all staff members are required to be certified in basic life-saving skills, such as the Heimlich maneuver or other techniques to help a choking patient.
-This is an important skill, which staff might need to rely on in a moment’s notice.
+This is an important skill, which staff must rely on in a moment’s notice.

 Furthermore, staff must not only have the necessary skills and knowledge to help a resident who is choking or having trouble swallowing, but they also must take other precautions to prevent it from happening in the first place.
 This includes:

 - Helping residents avoid foods they could choke on

 - Thicken liquids, as directed, for residents who have difficulty with swallowing

 When nursing home staff in Michigan fails to take these and other precautions, residents who require special care and attention are at an increased risk for choking.
 By not adhering to the standard of care owed to each and every resident, a staff member’s negligent behavior could become the center of a civil lawsuit—especially when a resident suffers severe injuries or death.

 You can sue a nursing home if a resident died from choking due to negligence by the staff.
 Common reasons to file a lawsuit include: